pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 ### 5. Achievements

-All requierements are fullfilled in first launch.
+All requirements are fulfilled in first launch.
 The app can be used and produces output which meet the wished functionality from the task description.
 Anyway there were a few problems on the way which we had to deal with.
 All problems with solution you will find below.
-Maybe they can also be as support for further developement.
+Maybe they can also be as support for further development.

 #### Problems we had to deal with:

 - <ins>Helper:</ins><br>
-The goal was to create a user friendly way to use the app.
+The goal was to create a user-friendly way to use the app.
 So the first step was to create a process to guide the user through the process.
 This process has to be that easy, that anybody will be able to use the app without questions by the first run.
 After the process was created we additionally add a helper function to guide the user.
-Its possible to call these function by typing `h` with the first answer the user can provide
+It's possible to call these function by typing `h` with the first answer the user can provide

 - <ins>Capitalization</ins> <br>